codeandsalt/contractor-guidelines/README.md

 # Build tests.

-If you're adding code, please build tests.
+If you're adding code, build new tests.
-If you're changing code, please change tests.
+If you're changing code, change existing tests.
 If you're fixing a bug and the tests are passing, write tests to make the bug fail, and then fix the bug.

 # Run test suites before committing.